 - 4.5.
 When considering applicant suitability, there are generally five grounds for the CAA deciding that an applicant is not suitable and would therefore not be issued with a DA: - a) A lack of appropriate behaviours and attitudes - b) Insufficient experience - c) Inadequate or insufficient training - d) A lack of flying ability - e) A previous investigative or enforcement history with the CAA or other National Aviation Authority (NAA) - 4.6.
 Lacking appropriate behaviours and attitudes.
 Where a lack of appropriate attitudes or behaviours has been identified, an assessment should be made as to how the shortfall may be addressed.
 The applicant should be notified promptly by the DAE that the recommendation to the CAA for the issue of a DA may not possible.
 This should be accomplished early on in the process to allow the applicant an opportunity to correct any failings and not left until the day of the test.
 In this case, a recommendation to the CAA for the award of a DA should only be made once the applicant has addressed any issues identified.
-If inappropriate personal motivation, attitude, or other Human Factors issues have been identified, the pilot should be advised that it is unlikely that they will be granted a DA.
-If this situation does arise then the CAA GA Unit can assist in supporting the DAE with the decision.
+If inappropriate

-- 4.7.
+- personal motivation, attitude, or other Human Factors issues have been identified, the pilot should be advised that it is unlikely that they will be granted a DA.
+If this situation does arise then the CAA GA Unit can assist in supporting the DAE with the decision. - 4.7.
 Insufficient experience.
 If an applicant does not possess the requisite experience as per para 4.3 (a), they will not normally be issued with a DA by the CAA.
 If the DAE feels that despite the lack of experience it is appropriate for the applicant to be issued a DA, they must provide comprehensive details of a proposal to the CAA GA Unit.
 It should be noted that in this case, a DA will only be issued in exceptional circumstances. - 4.8.
 Inadequate or insufficient training.
 If an applicant has entered into DA training but has failed to commit fully to the agreed training programme, the DAE should not consider the applicant for a DA evaluation.
 Instead, the applicant should be encouraged to undertake further training to address the shortfall.
 If the candidate subsequently fails to commit to the training programme, consideration should be given to terminating their training. - 4.9.
 Lack of ability.
 Despite enthusiasm, a positive attitude, experience and training, some pilots will not possess the skills and ability required to safely participate in display flying.
 If this is the case, the DAE should terminate the applicant's training and inform the CAA GA Unit 'it is OK to say no'. - 4.10.
 Previous investigative or enforcement history with the CAA or other NAA.
-Investigations, prosecutions, enforcement or other regulatory action will be taken into consideration when applying for a DA.
+Investigations, prosecutions, enforcement or other regulatory action will be taken into consideration when applying for a DA. - 4.11.
+Once the DAE is satisfied that the applicant is suitable for training, the DAE should notify the CAA GA Unit and training and mentoring can begin23.